-(a) "Adverse Action" means action that harms or has an undesirable effect on an Aggrieved Person.
-The adverse action need not be related directly to the Dwelling or Housing Opportunity forming the basis for the lawsuit or administrative complaint; for example, filing false allegations about a tenant with a tenant's employer may constitute adverse action.
+(a) "Adverse action" means action that harms or has a negative effect on an aggrieved person.
+The adverse action need not be related directly to the dwelling or housing opportunity forming the basis for the lawsuit or administrative complaint; for example, filing false allegations about a tenant with a tenant's employer may constitute adverse action.
 Adverse action includes:

-(1) In Dwellings that are rented, leased, or otherwise made available for occupancy whether or not for a fee, it includes failing or refusing to rent or lease real property, failing or refusing to continue to rent or lease real property, failing or refusing to add a household member to an existing lease, reducing any tenant subsidy, increasing the rent, reducing services, changing the terms or conditions or privileges, threatening to or actually filing false reports with tenant reporting agencies, unlawfully locking an individual out of, or otherwise restricting, access to all or part of the Premises, harassment, termination, or threatened termination of tenancy, serving a notice to quit, filing an eviction action, evicting a tenant, refusing to provide a reasonable accommodation or reasonable modification, or engaging in any other Discriminatory Housing Practice;
+(1) In dwellings that are rented, leased, or otherwise made available for occupancy whether or not for a fee, adverse actions include:

+(A) Failing or refusing to rent or lease real property, failing or refusing to continue to rent or lease real property, failing or refusing to add a household member to an existing lease, reducing any tenant subsidy, increasing the rent, reducing services, changing the terms, conditions, or privileges, threatening to or actually filing false reports with tenant reporting agencies, unlawfully locking an individual out of, or otherwise restricting, access to all or part of the premises, harassment, termination, or threatened termination of tenancy, serving a notice to quit, filing an eviction action, evicting a tenant, refusing to provide a reasonable accommodation or reasonable modification, , or engaging in any other discriminatory housing practice; and